eugenia1984/english/b1-english-for-developers/22-learn-how-to-use-prepositions-according-to-context.md

 From ... to ... is used to describe a movement or change between two points.
 It can show a shift in quantity, state, or location.
 For example: `She moved from engineering to product management`. –> This means her role changed from one area to another.

+### On vacation / In July

+- **on vacation**: means not working for a period of time, usually for rest or travel.
+For example: `She's on vacation until next Monday`. –> This means she's not working right now.

+- **in July**: refers to something happening during the seventh month of the year.
+The preposition in is used before months to show when something takes place.
+For example: `We have a big release scheduled in July. – This means the release will happen sometime during that month.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/>